dposse/bballSlackbotUpgraded/README.md

     export const getAllGamesOnDate = _getAllGamesOnDate(mlbApi);

 I have included 'draw' in gameResult status, but I did not include logic to check for double header draws, as my limited research in baseball shows that ties are incredibly rare.
 Also the message strings are only decided by wins/losses, but I did include scoreDifference so there could be different messages based on how much a team won/lost by.

+---

+Apparently at some point I installed `node-typescript` on my WSL ubuntu.
+This was locking the global `tsc` to version 2.7.2. `npm i -g typescript@latest` would not upgrade it to current (3.9.3 at the time of writing), `npm uninstall typescript` or any variations wouldn't get rid of tsc.
+Installing typescript locally as a dev dependency in this project would show typescript installed at 3.9.3, but `tsc -v` in any shell would override this with 2.7.2.
+I didn't know that `node-typescript` was installed so it took some time to figure out that was overriding tsc globally. `apt remove node-typescript` solved the problem.

+I found this from tsc throwing an error that `"declarationMap": true` in tsconfig is not supported.

 #### Jest Issue